ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-monitoring.md

   Following are the steps to manually access the dashboard:

-1. Go to Observability > Monitoring instances.
+1. Go to Observability > Monitoring > Instances.
-2. On the left-hand side, click Overview and select the name of the metrics instance.
+2. Search the name of the metrics instance.
 3. On the right-side, click Dashboard.
 4. The dashboard results in a visual confirmation of logs captured and flow.